 - Make sure there is plenty of space for ventilation around and under the projector.
-Do not set the projector on top of loose materials that could block the vents underneath. - Make sure the projector is within 9.8 feet (3 m) of a grounded electrical outlet or extension cord.
+Do not set the projector on top of loose materials that could block its vents. - Make sure the projector is within 9.8 feet (3 m) of a grounded electrical outlet or extension cord.